 Field surveys of the Project Site were conducted November 11-16, 2018 and January 13-18 and March 12-13, 2019 to determine the presence of potentially jurisdictional wetlands and streams.
 WWCs regulated by TDEC were also identified.
 Wetlands on the Project Site were identified in accordance with methodologies described in the 1987 Corps of Engineers Wetlands Delineation Manual (1987 Manual) (USACE 1987) and the Atlantic and Gulf Coastal Plain regional supplement to the 1987 Manual (USACE 2010).
 Streams and WWC features were classified utilizing the methodology and guidance provided in Regulatory Guidance Letter (RGL) 05-05 and the TDEC Division of Water Pollution Control Guidance For Making Hydrologic Determinations (TDEC 2011).
-The on-site water resources identified during the field survey were submitted to USACE and TDEC for confirmation of their jurisdictional status in June 2019 (Appendix F).
-A total of 25 wetlands (76.6 acres), 11 manmade ponds typically for agricultural use (7.0 acres), 16 perennial streams (31,357 linear feet), 34 intermittent streams (24,885 linear feet), and 94 WWCs (54,174 linear feet) were identified within the 2,639-acre Project Site.
-Surface water locations are shown in Figure 3-5 and Figure 3-6 and listed in Table 3-3.
+The on-site water resources identified during the field survey were submitted to USACE and TDEC for confirmation of their jurisdictional status, and verification was received in October and November 2019 (Appendix F).
+A total of 25 jurisdictional wetlands (76.6 acres), 11 jurisdictional manmade ponds typically for agricultural use (7.0 acres), 16 jurisdictional perennial streams (31,357 linear feet), 34 jurisdictional intermittent streams (24,885 linear feet), 3 nonjurisdictional TDEC-designated streams (119 linear feet), and 91 WWCs (54,055 linear feet) were identified within the 2,639-acre Project Site.
+Surface water locations are shown in Figures 3-5 and 3-6 and listed in Table 3-3.
 In the submittals to TDEC and USACE, it was recommended that the WWCs do not meet jurisdictional wetland criteria or the definition for classification as a jurisdictional stream.